About Us

 *ESF board approves the addition of two epilepsy retreat programs: Rotary’s Camp of Florida and Deliver the Dream.

-• 2016 – *ESF board approves the re-sealing and re-striping of the parking lot and the installation of a new roof.
+*ESF board approves holding its first Epilepsy Family Picnic in Tampa. - 2016 – *ESF board approves the re-sealing and re-striping of the parking lot and the installation of a new roof.

 *ESF board approves paying off bank loan on renovation of ESF building and grounds.